isomerpages/ogp-buildforgood/index.md

       image: /images/BFG_GIF__1_.gif
       subtitle: it's a wrap!
   - infobar:
-      title: Impact of Build for Good
+      title: Build for Good Hackathon 2024
       id: infobar
       description: Witness the impact made by our 5 winning teams from Build for Good Environment 🎊  <iframe allowfullscreen="" allow="accelerometer;